MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 > [!NOTE]
 > Published rules are listed on the **Rules** page in the order that they are run.

-## Payload settings
+### Payload settings
 You can also access payload settings from the command menu on the **Rules page**.
-In the **Payload settings** panel, you can define what a sample payload displays for each assessment type.
+In the **Payload settings** panel, you can define the sample payload for that assessment type.

-For example, in your API request for a purchase event, you may not want to send optional fields from the [purchase protection schema](https://docs.microsoft.com/dynamics365/fraud-protection/schema), but you may want to send other additional custom fields.
-To do this, you can update the *sample payload* shown in Fraud Protection so that it reflects the data sent in the API request for this assessment.
+For example, in your API request for a purchase event, you may choose not  to send optional fields from the [purchase protection schema](https://docs.microsoft.com/dynamics365/fraud-protection/schema), or you may choose to send other additional custom fields.
+The payload sample shown in the settings panel reflects the data sent in the API request for the assessment.

 This payload sample is shown each time a new rule is created for this assessment (see [Payload sample](rules.md#payload-sample)).
 Note that changes you make here do not retroactively affect existing rules.